ELEVATE-Project/documents/src/docusaurus/docs/joining-a-session.md

+import PartialExample from './_mentored.mdx';

-# Joining a MentorED Session
+# Joining a Session

 Participants can attend mentoring sessions using the BigBlueButton application.